Amazing Experiences in Tonga on the Water

 5. Kayaking

 Resorts and other waterfront accommodations in Tonga come hand in hand with kayaking, where many accommodations offer kayak hire for their guests for free.
 Aside from paddling from your resort to explore nearby bays, beaches and islands, there are also guided kayaking tours to take you to some of the stunning yet less-visited reaches of Tonga.
-Guided kayak tours range from two hours to 10 days!
-Find out more in The Guide to Kayaking in Tonga.
+Guided kayak tours range from one to 10 days!
+Find out more about the islands’ kayaking adventures in The Guide to Kayaking in Tonga.

 6. Stand-Up Paddleboarding

 While not as easy to find as kayaking in Tonga, stand-up paddleboarding is slowly becoming a thing here in Tonga.
 A good selection of resorts offers SUP boards and paddles to hire to explore their surrounding tranquil lagoons and reefs.
-Some resorts like Matafonua Lodge in Ha’apai also have a comprehensive range of SUP experiences, from sunset tours to SUP yoga classes.
-Find out more in The Guide to Stand-Up Paddle Boarding in Tonga.
+Find out more about getting your SUP on in The Guide to Stand-Up Paddle Boarding in Tonga.

 7. Surfing